 The college library is open 24/7, operating on a self-service basis.
 Across three floors, the library offers quiet study spaces and a computer room with printing facilities.
 The librarian is always happy to help with locating and procuring books and other materials.
 Please note that the college library will be closed for redevelopment from autumn 2023 and alternative facilities will be provided.
-Free Wi-Fi access in all college buildings.
+Free Wi-Fi access is available across the college.

 Sport, music and college facilities

 Graduate students can enjoy a wide range of musical and sporting activities at Hertford.
-The College’s sports grounds provide rugby, cricket, football and hockey pitches, as well as a squash court.
-The college also has its own boathouse and Boat Club, as well as a small gym on the main college site.
+The college has its own boathouse and active Boat Club, as well as a small gym on the main college site.
 The Hertford College Music Society is one of the University's largest student-run music societies.
-Their ensembles rehearse and perform regularly during term and there is an orchestra, jazz band and chamber ensemble to choose from.
-There is also a non-auditioning chapel choir which welcomes all and sings once a week during term.
+Their ensembles rehearse and perform regularly during term and there is an orchestra, jazz band and choir to choose from.
+The choir welcomes all and sings at chapel services once a week during term.

 Facilities for students with disabilities

-Hertford has a dedicated Welfare and Wellbeing team which offers advice and support to students with health conditions and disabilities.
-We are flexible and responsive to the needs of individuals and we work closely with the University’s Disability Advisory Service.
-Although our library has a level entrance and height-adjustable desks, due to their historic nature, the Hall and MCR Octagon common room are accessible only via stairs.
+Hertford has a dedicated welfare and wellbeing team which offers advice and support to students with health conditions and disabilities.
+Staff are flexible and responsive to the needs of individuals and work closely with the University’s Disability Advisory Service.
+Although the library has a level entrance and height-adjustable desks, due to their historic nature, the dining hall and middle common room (MCR) are accessible only via stairs.
 Please feel free to contact the college about any accessibility requirements or adjustments you may need.

 At Oxford, the term ‘Middle Common Room’ refers both to the group of students studying for graduate degrees in a college and to the rooms in a college where its graduate students meet and socialise.

 The rooms used exclusively by the Hertford MCR are located in the college’s historic Octagon building.
-So called for its eight sides, the Octagon was once a chapel, dating back to the sixteenth century; today it is one of the most attractive spaces in the College with impressive views down Catte Street to the Bodleian Library and the Radcliffe Camera beyond.
-In addition to the cosy common room, there is a computer room and a tea room, which graduates are always welcome to use.
+So called for its eight sides, the Octagon was once a chapel, dating back to the sixteenth century; today it is one of the most attractive spaces in the college with impressive views down Catte Street to the Bodleian Library and the Radcliffe Camera beyond.
+In addition to the cosy common room, the Octagon building also houses a study room and a tea room, which graduates are always welcome to use.

 As an association of graduate students, Hertford’s MCR is a warm and friendly graduate community.
-With a dedicated team of elected representatives, the MCR is a welcoming home away from home with a wide range of academic and social activities to get involved in.
-The MCR hosts regular academic soirées which are a great opportunity to meet other graduates and take part in the intellectual life of the college.
+With a dedicated team of elected representatives, the MCR is a welcoming home away from home.
+There are a wide range of academic and social activities to get involved in, including regular academic soirées which are a great opportunity to meet other graduates and participate in the intellectual life of the college.
 Less intellectual, but no less fun, are the MCR bops (‘big organised parties’) which take place in the Octagon common room.